Benjikuo/A-desktop-card-tool-for-magic-tricks___X.Unfinished/README.md

 - Use the card spread to let the spectator pick a random card.
 - Keep the cards visible on screen to help magician remember the spectator’s card or your prediction.
 - Through the stack system, the magician can identify the spectator’s card or determine its position in the deck.
+- Using a secret card-swap method, the magician ensures the spectator always chooses the target card.

 <br>